unibz-ailab/ailab/README.md

         http://127.0.0.1:8888/lab?token=cbb9147dbfcac22831926075b2a1fbc0c0e075d21cc8fa97
 ```

 You can use one of the two `http` URL to connect to Jupyter.
 Make sure that the port in the URL is the same as the one you used in the `-L` option of `ssh`, if they're different it means that the port number you requested was already in use (likely by a previous version of Jupyter) and the system used a new port which is not forwarded from your local computer.
-In this case you should connect to the remote machine and stop
+In this case you should connect to the remote server and stop the Jupyter server using that port or use a different port.

+Note that if you use [VScode remote development](https://code.visualstudio.com/docs/remote/remote-overview) ports on the remote server are automatically forwarded to your local computer (see [the documentation](https://code.visualstudio.com/docs/remote/ssh-tutorial#_port-forwarding) for more details).